Bjugn Municipality

 Bjugn is a former municipality in Trøndelag county, Norway.
 The municipality existed from 1853 until its dissolution in 2020 when it was merged into Ørland Municipality.
 It was part of the Fosen region.
-The village of Botngård was the administrative centre of Bjugn municipality.
+The village of Botngård was the administrative centre of Bjugn Municipality.
 Other villages in Bjugn included Høybakken, Jøssund, Lysøysundet, Nes, Oksvoll, and Vallersund.
 Bjugn was on the Robek-list in 2015.

 At the time of its dissolution in 2020, the 384 km2 municipality was the 245th largest by area out of the 422 municipalities in Norway.
-Bjugn was the 207th most populous municipality in Norway with a population of 4,864.
-The municipality's population density was 12.8 PD/km2 and its population had increased by 5.6% over the last decade.
+Bjugn Municipality was the 205th most populous municipality in Norway with a population of 4,904.
+The municipality's population density was 12.8 PD/km2 and its population had increased by 8% over the last decade.

 General information

-The municipality of Bjugn was established in 1853 when it was separated from the large municipality of Ørland.
-Initially, Bjugn had 2,903 residents.
-On 26 March 1870, a royal resolution moved an unpopulated part of Aafjord to Bjugn.
-On 1 January 1899, the municipality of Bjugn was divided into three municipalities.
-The western district (population: 1,285) became the municipality of Nes.
-The southern district (population: 2,166) became the municipality of Skjørn.
-The rest of the municipality (population: 1,256) remained the (much smaller) municipality of Bjugn.
+The municipality of Bjugn was established in 1853 when it was separated from the large Ørland Municipality.
+Initially, Bjugn Municipality had 2,903 residents.
+On 26 March 1870, a royal resolution moved an unpopulated part of Aafjord Municipality to Bjugn Municipality.
+On 1 January 1899, Bjugn Municipality was divided into three municipalities.
+The western coastal district (population: 1,285) became Nes Municipality.
+The southern district (population: 2,166) became Skjørn Municipality.
+The rest of the municipality (population: 1,256) remained as (a much smaller) Bjugn Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the neighboring municipalities of Nes (population: 1,107), Jøssund (population: 1,917), Bjugn (population: 1,240), and the northern part of the municipality of Stjørna (population: 676) were all merged to create a new, larger municipality called Bjugn.
-The population of Bjugn then increased from 1,240 to 4,940.
+On 1 January 1964, a large municipal merger took place.
+Nes Municipality (population: 1,107), Jøssund Municipality (population: 1,917), Bjugn Municipality (population: 1,240), and the northern part of Stjørna Municipality (population: 676) were all merged to create a new, larger Bjugn Municipality.
+The population of Bjugn Municipality then increased from 1,240 to 4,940.

 On 1 January 2018, the municipality switched from the old Sør-Trøndelag county to the new Trøndelag county.

-On 1 January 2020, the neighboring municipalities of Bjugn and Ørland merged to become a single municipality called Ørland with its administrative centre at Botngård.
+On 1 January 2020, the neighboring Bjugn Municipality and Ørland Municipality merged to become a new, larger Ørland Municipality.
+The administrative centre of the new municipality was determined to be the village of Bjugn.